Starting Piano Lessons

 - Do you have a space away from distractions and noise where you can spend quality time practising the piano?

 - Are you in a mentally and/or physically demanding job or study programme?
 It's worth asking yourself if you have enough energy left at the end of a long day for lessons AND practice sessions.
-Based on the times given, that's approximately 2.5 hours extra that you need to find per week.
+Based on the times given, including your lesson, that's a minimum of 2.5 hours extra that you need to find per week.
+This time is non-negotiable with yourself if you want to see any results, so make sure you're absolutely honest about it.

 Hopefully these questions have made you sit up and think.
 With any luck I've pointed out some stuff you hadn't thought of, in which case, you're welcome!
 If you're waaaaaaay ahead of me, good for you!

 Playing the piano is one of life's most satisfying achievements.
-There's nothing like expressing yourself in music and communicating one of the the deepest parts of the human experience to others.
-If you improvise, using the knowledge you already have, this is the purest, and most soul-fulfilling aspect of being a musician and I believe it is this unfettered freedom of expression that most attracts people to music and musicians.
+There's nothing in the universe that compares to expressing yourself in music and communicating one of the deepest parts of the human experience in a non-verbal way to others.
+If you improvise using what you've learned and practised, IMHO this is the purest, and most soul-fulfilling aspect of being a musician and I firmly believe it is this unfettered freedom of expression that most attracts people to music and musicians.